InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2020/2020-01-10-how-did-i-get-on-with-my-2019-goals.markdown

 After the course launch my commissions were paid out a couple of months later, stretched over several months because some people had chosen the pay-monthly option to buy the course.
 June was by far my best month, achieving a profit of <b>£7,169.75</b>.

 What this proved to me is that it is entirely possible for me to achieve a profit of £7,000 in a month via my various online income streams.
 Which is incredible.
 However, I don't have an amazing launch to support every month of the year.
 This is not a consistent income stream.
 So although I have managed to prove that I can achieve this goal, because I was not consistently making £7K by year end (far from it!)
-I feel that I have to mark this goal as not achieved.
+I feel that I have to mark this goal as <i>partly</i> achieved.

-<b>OVERALL RESULT:</b> <span style="color:red"><b>NOT ACHIEVED</b></span><br>
+<b>OVERALL RESULT:</b> <span style="color:orange"><b>PARTLY ACHIEVED</b></span><br>

 #### 3. Grow my Inspiring Life Design brand
 At the start of the year I'd made the definition of this goal purposefully ambiguous.
 The goal expressed my underlying desire to grow the reach and help I could offer to others through the brand.